dmitrysmorodinnikov/GeneticAlgorithm/README.md

 ## GeneticAlgorithm
-The basic implementation of the genetic algorithm written on Java.
+The basic implementation of the genetic algorithm written in Java.
 It simulates the work of Genetic Algorithm by implementing 3 core stages: selection, crossover and mutation.
 I'm working with Chromosome model which is represented by binary String (i.e 1010101010).
 A group of chromosomes is called a Population.
 Population gets changed while going through 3 stages(selection, crossover and mutation) until some chromosome of a population is equal to our goal chromosome.

 ## How to use Demo
 Demo is interactive.
 Firstly, you need to enter the goal chromosome' binary code.
 You're asked to enter a  string of '1' and '0' without spaces.
 The length of the String should be from 3 to 10 symbols.
 This constraint can be explained by two reasons: